The 403(b) retirement plan can help you save a lot for when you stop working. But the IRS limits the amount you can contribute each year.

 403(b) catch-up contributions for employees with long tenures

 Long-serving employees who have been eligible for the same employer 403(b) plan for at least 15 years may be able to save even more in their 403(b) each year.
-This is depending on your specific plan, though.
-Unlike other catch-up contributions, this is true no matter the employee's age, though some 403(b) plans may not allow it depending on plan limitations.
-Those who have contributed even well below their annual maxes may find themselves unable to take advantage of it due to the strict requirements imposed.
+This depends on your specific plan, though.
+Unlike other catch-up contributions, this is true regardless of age, though some employers may not offer this feature in their 403(b) plans.
+This means that even those employees who have contributed even well below their annual maxes may find themselves unable to take advantage of it.

 If your 403(b) permits this type of catch-up contribution and you meet the 15-year requirement, you may be able to save up to an additional $3,000 each year, until you reach a total of up to $15,000 in contributions.

 The exact amount you can contribute may be reduced based on your previous contributions to your employer's plans.
-For example, if you have worked for your employer for 15 years but contributed $75,000 or more over that period to retirement plans with that employer, you would not be able to contribute more under this rule.
+For example, if you have worked for your employer for 15 years but contributed $75,000 or more over that period to your 403(b) with that employer, you would not be able to contribute more under this rule.

 Because the math can get complex, check with your plan sponsor to see if this catch-up is available to you, as well as how much extra you may be able to contribute.